Fish-MIP/Extract_PICTs/README.md

 ```

 The lines above will run a function that automatically checks if any `R` libraries used in this repository are not installed in your machine.
 If any libraries are missing, it will install them automatically.
 Bear in mind that these notebooks were developed in `R` version 4.3.0, so you may need to upgrade your `R` version if you encounter any problems during package installation.

+## Do you have any comments or questions?
+If you found any issues with the code, have questions, or ideas on how to improve the code, you can reach out by creating a [new issue](https://github.com/Fish-MIP/Extract_PICTs/issues).